 Simple and Safe + Effective

-Net-Trol Wood Cleaner and Colour Restorer is a safe one-part that restores the natural colour and beauty of wood.
+Net-Trol Wood Cleaner and Colour Restorer is a safe one-part treatment that restores the natural colour and beauty of wood.

 Unlike bleach or chlorine based cleaners it will not damage the wood fibres.
 Instead it naturally cleans the wood to remove the grey weather beaten look caused by exposure to the sun and rain.